otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/web-development-stream/05-design-patterns-programming-principles.md

 ## Separation of Concerns

 **Separation of Concerns (SoC)** is a **design principle** that encourages the separation of an application's concerns into distinct sections, each addressing a specific aspect of the application.
-For example, components handle the presentation logic, custom hooks handle business logic and services handle API communication.

 Example: